 There are many other features of statehood that would benefit the people of Guam.
 But because of time constraint, I would not be able to discuss them all at this point.

 Let me now ask this question: What would happen if the voters of Guam chose Independence or Free Association?
-Indeed, there would be major deviation of the lifestyle as we know and enjoy today.
+Indeed, there would cause major deviation from the lifestyle as we know and enjoy today.

 Consider the following:

 ....
 The status quo would be terminated because Guam would no longer be under U.S. sovereignty.

 ....
-The Organic Act of Guam would be abolished by....
-Federal assistance and support Congress and the protection of the U.S. Constitution and federal laws would not longer apply.
+The Organic Act of Guam would be abolished by Congress.
+Federal assistance and support and protection of the U.S. Constitution and federal laws would not longer apply.

 ....
 The University of Guam's land-grant status, the ROTC program, and all the other federal support and assistance the institution is receiving today would be gone, too.

 ....
 The military reserves -- such as the Guam National Guard, Army, Air Force, Navy, and Coast Guard units -- would be dismantled.

 Those of us who were made U.S. citizens by virtue of the 1950 Guam Organic Act are asking pointed questions today.
 We want to be assured beyond a reasonable doubt that, whichever way we voted in the plebiscite, our U.S. citizenship and the benefits and protection it provides are not jeopardized or compromised because of the new political order chosen.
 This is a crucial point that should be made real clear by facts based on existing laws or judicial scrutiny, and not on assumptions.

 Some legal beagles say that U.S. citizenship, once conferred upon a person, cannot be summarily taken away by the federal government, unless for a cause.
 Proponents for Free Association and Independence believe that you could still retain your U.S. citizenship under their form of sovereign government.